 Especially when our older loved ones live at a distance, it can be difficult to know through phone calls, emails, and even Skype precisely how they’re doing.
 An in-person visit is the most effective way to identify any possible difficulties through simple observations in and around the residence.
-The elder home care team at Compassionate Nursing Services, the experts in at home care in St. Louis, notes the following red flags to look for when spending time with older adults during the holidays.
+The elder home care team at Compassionate Nursing Services, provider of expert at home care in St. Louis, notes the following red flags to look for when spending time with older adults during the holidays.

 Changes in the Home

 A home that’s typically been thoroughly clean and well maintained may have become cluttered and unsanitary.
 Piles of laundry, stacks of mail, dishes in the sink, and spoiled or expired (or no) food in the refrigerator and pantry can all indicate the senior’s problems with housekeeping and buying groceries.
 Additionally, burn marks on pots and pans could be the result of food left on the stove for too long – placing the senior at serious risk for harm.
 While it may be more difficult to evaluate, another typical issue is the older person’s failure to manage finances.
 Look for unopened letters and unpaid bills, or any talk about the utilities being turned off or bill collectors phoning.